SuleimanFarah/sunpy/GSOC/GSOC-2017-nitinkgp23-(Sunkit-image).md

     The modification of the above module to use `sunpy.coordinates` is highly recommended because it will make it easier to reproject coordinates from different points of view.
 Storing the coordinate values in a SkyCoord object will make it very easy to interchange between different coordinate systems without effort.

-3. **Implement image warping in Solar differential rotation**
+3. **Implement image warping in Solar differential rotation** Some work has already been done by wafels in his [branch](https://github.com/wafels/sunpy/tree/ji_diffrot_fixes/sunpy) regarding implementation of image warping.
+This part of the project will take the work ahead.
+A few points that are specifically to be added are:
+    + Add unit test for the function `_warp_sun()`
+    + Add the rotation time to the new map
+This may require addition of a new keyword in Map or `peek()` method has to be updated to show the rotation time.
+    + Work out how to update the coordinates mostly in the case of diff-rotating a not full-disk image
+    + Handling of NaNs and infs in the map
+    + Allow to use the B0 and P angles from the maps if available

+    This part of the project requires further research and careful look into previous work done by gbear, dpshelio and wafels.
 4. **Implement Occult-2 algorithm to perform coronal loop tracing**

     Coronal loops are bright, curving structures that appear as arcs above the sun's surface.
 Study of the coronal loops are important, because it is one of the keys to solve and understand the sun's atmosphere in a greater detail.
 The Oriented Coronal CUrved Loop Tracing (OCCULT) code is a pattern recognition code, that extracts magnetised loops from the images of solar corona, with the aim of optimum completeness.
 We propose to implement the OCCULT-2 algorithm (a modified version of OCCULT), that will extract the coronal loops from the solar images and trace it on a Map object.